 14. Sweet Potato

 Sweet potato is the name of a marrow vegetable harvested off the dicot plant and is cultivated throughout temperate and warm tropical areas such as China and Eastern US.

 While sweet potato and potato may be confused, the two are actually distantly related.
 The root is starchy and sweet, grows into a huge tuberous shape, and has papery dark outer skin and flesh of white, yellow, orange, and sometimes purple, depending on the varieties.

 In the US, sweet potatoes candied in brown sugar and marshmallow or mashed sweet potatoes are often served as a side dish on Thanksgiving.
+Many people also love to enjoy sweet potatoes’ skins.
 It is listed as the state vegetable of several US states like Louisiana and North Carolina.

 Sofrito is a sauce prepared by sauteing or stir-frying finely chopped aromatic ingredients into a viscous mixture.
 It is widely used in Meditterannian cooking and Latin cooking, which lends amazing flavors to various dishes.

 The main ingredients to make a sofrito sauce include garlic, onions, peppers, tomatoes, and bay leaves, and depending on the cuisine you are following, some other ingredients may be called for.
 And never forget vegetable oil like olive oil, which is the key to consistency.

 Sofrito offers great uses in stir-frying, adds depth to the flavor of stews and meat dishes, or most basic uses it as a spread on freshly toasted slices of bread.
 If you crave the taste of Mediterranean and Latin, this sauce is the secret to boost your appetite.